geopm/geopm/service/docs/source/GEOPM_CXX_MAN_MSRIO.3.rst

 *
   ``read_msr()``:
-  Read from a single MSR at *offset* on the logicial Linux CPU specified by *cpu_idx*.
+  Read from a single MSR at *offset* on the logical Linux CPU specified by *cpu_idx*.
 Returns the raw encoded MSR value.

 *